layniecalderwood/coryrhunter.com/index.md

 #### EDUCATION

-**Bachelor of Science:** Applied and Computational Mathematics with an emphasis in Financial Markets, Economics
+**Bachelor of Science(s):** Applied and Computational Mathematics with an emphasis in Financial Markets, Economics

 *Brigham Young University, Provo, UT* ∙ August 2018 - April 2021